RCL-lab/sha1_pynq/README.md

 ## Running the Software on PYNQ

 Access to the jupyter notebook on the board by entering IP address of the board to the browser on your host machine.
-Locate to the `sha1.ipynb` file under `sha1_pynq/` folder in Jupyter notebooks and run the program.
+Locate to the `sha1.ipynb` file under `sha1_pynq/` folder in jupyter notebooks and run the program.
 You should see 'Test Passed' massage if everthing is working as expected.

 ## Building the Project  (optional)